Mandatory electronic invoicing in France: What you need to know

 The implementation timeline for electronic invoicing spans several years.
 Initially scheduled for 2024, it has been postponed.
 Here are the new dates:

-• September 2027: Small businesses will be required to send electronic invoices.
+• September 2027: Small businesses will be required to send electronic invoices and tax reporting.

 The challenges of B2B electronic invoicing for businesses